TIMELINE-Greece's debt crisis

 Angela Merkel tell Papandreou Athens will not receive any more

-aid until it votes to meet its commitments to the euro zone.
+aid until it votes in parliament to meet its commitments to the

 Nov.
 4 - After intense pressure from European leaders, the